sudheerj/javascript-interview-questions/README.md

       })();
      ```

-     Let's see an example of module pattern for an employee with private and public access,
+     Let's see an example of a module pattern for an employee with private and public access,

      ```javascript
      const createEmployee = (function () {